Swansea-University-MSc-VR/Simple-Coding-Demo/README.md

 **Description:**

-Cube Coding Demo is a Unity project designed to help teach fundamental Unity concepts to students.
+Simple Coding Demo is a Unity project designed to help teach fundamental Unity concepts to students.
 This demo focuses on keyboard control of a game object, using variables to manage score and health values, and displaying them both in the console and with UI elements such as Text Mesh Pro and sliders.

 **Features:**